kriomant/ch57x-keyboard-tool/README.md

 It does not listen for key presses.
 Automation based on key presses is not in the scope of this utility tool.

-If you want any automation, use third-party automation tools, like [BetterTouchTool](https://folivora.ai/).
+If you want any automation, use third-party automation tools like [BetterTouchTool](https://folivora.ai/) or

-1. Choose some chord you do not usually use, like `alt-ctrl-shift-1` and assign it to a key
+1. Choose a chord you do not usually use (like `alt-ctrl-shift-1`)
+1. Assign the chord to a key
-2. Use a third-party tool to listen for this chord and perform the desired action
+2. Use a third-party automation tool to listen for this chord and have it perform the desired action
 3. Done! 🎉

 ## Notes

 ### Number of layers

 All keyboards I have seen have three layers (three key configurations which may be switched).
-However, I have been told there are keyboards without layer switch.
-If so, just keep a single layer in the configuration file and you are done.
+But, if your keyboard does not support layer switching, just keep a single layer in the configuration file.

 ### Custom keyboard layouts

-If you use a custom keyboard layout, like Dvorak, note that you will need to write the keyboard key's scan code in the configuration file (not the character that is produced).
+If you use a custom keyboard layout, like [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout), you will need to write the keyboard key's [scancode](https://en.wikipedia.org/wiki/Scancode) in the configuration file (not the character that is produced).

 So use the QWERTY letter of the keyboard key you want to press.